 I am a researcher in computational biology and bioinformatics at the Department of Theoretical Chemistry, University of Vienna.
 Our Theoretical Biochemistry group (TBI), headed by Ivo Hofacker, is known for the ViennaRNA Package.

-My research covers different aspects of RNA bioinformatics, involving
+My research covers different aspects of algorithmic RNA bioinformatics, involving:

-Alongside my day job as a research scientist, I gives lectures in algorithmic bioinformatics and Web Services at the Vienna University of Applied Sciences.
+Alongside my day job as a research scientist, I give lectures in algorithmic bioinformatics and Web Services at the Vienna University of Applied Sciences.